The Artists of the South Carolina Cotton Trail consists of a group of juried artists that participate

 Media: Photography & Mixed Media

 I have enjoyed photography since an early age.
 After retiring from a thirty year teaching career with the Darlington Area Schools, I got serious with my work, and have become an award winning photographer.
-I am a charter member of the Artisans of the South Carolina Cotton Trail, the Greater Lake City Artists Guild, The Pee Dee Artists Guild, The Seacoast Artists Guild, Black Creek Arts Council and the Darlington County Photography Club.
+I am a charter member of the Artists of the South Carolina Cotton Trail, the Greater Lake City Artists Guild, The Pee Dee Artists Guild, The Seacoast Artists Guild, Black Creek Arts Council and the Darlington County Photography Club.
 My art has been sold and exhibited in the Aiken Center for the Arts, Art Trail Gallery, Birds of a Feather Art and Antiques, Burr Gallery, Darlington County Public Library, Fine Art America, Feury Fine Arts, Florence County Library, Florence Museum of Art, Hartsville Memorial Library, James Fort Gallery at Black Creek Arts, SC State Fair, The Seacoast Gallery at Myrtle Beach and The Prevost Gallery of the Rice Museum in Georgetown.

 I consider myself an artist who "paints" with a camera and a computer.
 My canvas may be one of Nature's awesome creations, or an old rusty, crusty barn I have discovered.
 I always consider it a compliment when people want to know how long I have been painting.